best-practice-and-impact/ons-spark/ons-spark/intro.md

 The **Spark Overview** section introduces some basic concepts like distributed computing, when to use Spark, creating Spark sessions and simple interaction with data storage.
 There is then a section for **Introduction to PySpark** and **Introduction to sparklyr**.
 That covers the basics.

-The next part if your Spark journey is to learn more functions so you can perform more interesting analysis.
+The next part of your Spark journey is to learn more functions so you can perform more interesting analysis.
 These are covered in the **Spark Functions** section.
 As you build more experience you will begin to think more like a Spark developer, choosing certain strategies that suits how Spark processes data.

 The most advanced section of the book is **Understanding and Optimising Spark**.
 It begins with  a short summary page before diving into more complex optimisation topics.